QGreenland-Net/qgreenland-net.github.io/diagrams/interface-whiteboard-brainstorm.md

 * OGDC <-> DataONE: DataONE already has a defined interface, so we just need to be aware of that as we develop the OGDC components that talk directly to DataONE.

+Other notes:

+* Rather than one repo per recipe, we could start with a single repo w/ many recipes (e.g., one subdir for each recipe).
+This reduces complexity/management of repos.

+* We think a "local" GitHub Action runner might be a solution for the GitHub <->
+  OGDC communication & auth?